 For the Stuffing

 - In a large saucepan over medium heat, melt the butter and sauté the carrot, onion and celery until soft, about 5 minutes.
-Add the barberries and Cascade Mushroom Mix, and stir to combine.
+Add the barberries or dried cranberries and Cascade Mushroom Mix, and stir to combine.

 - Transfer the mixture to a large bowl and add the stock, eggs and cornbread.
 Stir to combine.